rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>How long the scanner tries to re-establish connection if it goes out of range, in seconds.
-This value must be a multiple of 5 and in the range 30 to 60 seconds.</p>
+How long the scanner tries to re-establish connection if it goes out of range, in seconds.
+This value must be a multiple of 5 and in the range 30 to 60 seconds.
 ####Access